Vaccination Against Influenza 2022-23

 Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone.
 An outbreak of influenza due to low community vaccination rates could result in emergency rooms and clinics being overwhelmed while already responding to COVID-19 and an increased chance of spreading both respiratory illnesses in the community.
 Further, getting infected with a combination of COVID-19 and influenza, or getting one right after the other, could damage your overall health.

 Being vaccinated annually against the flu is in alignment with Duke University Health System’s core value of “caring for our patients, their loved ones and each other.”
 And, in the wake of COVID-19, the vaccination will also help limit the spread of influenza among students, faculty and staff working on campus.

-Beginning on Sept.
-30, 2021 through Nov.
-9, 2021, appointments for Duke employees will be available at vaccination clinic locations on-and-off campus, including at Duke’s Employee Occupational Health & Wellness (EOHW) clinic in Duke South adjacent to West Campus.
 For locations and hours, see Flu Vaccination Schedules.
-Vaccinations can also be obtained at Duke Primary Care providers, area pharmacies and other locations, but documentation must be provided.
+Vaccinations can also be obtained at Duke Primary Care providers, area pharmacies and other locations, but documentation must be provided to evidence compliance.